 Density & Height Bonuses for Affordable Housing

-For projects located in the Riverfront Crossings District, up to five floors of additional building height may be granted for projects that reserve a minimum of 15% of the dwelling units within the building as affordable or workforce housing, as defined by the City.
+For projects located in the Riverfront Crossings District, additional building height may be granted for projects that reserve a minimum percentage of dwelling units within the building as affordable or workforce housing, as defined by the City.
 Certain approval criteria must be satisfied.
 City Council approval is required for approval of more than two stories of bonus height.

-In the Central Business Zones and the Riverfront Crossings District, a density bonus in the form of an exemption from the parking requirements may be granted by the City for dwelling units that are committed to the City’s assisted housing program or any other affordable housing program approved by the City.
-Up to 30% of the units within any one building may qualify for this exemption.
+In the Central Business Zones and Riverfront Crossings District, a density bonus in the form of an exemption from the parking requirements may be granted by the City for dwelling units that are committed to the City’s assisted housing program or any other affordable housing program approved by the City.

 Contact Development Services, City of Iowa City, 410 E. Washington Street, Iowa City, IA 52240, 319.356.5230, firstname.lastname@example.org for more information.